 - These symptoms can start at any time, from three days to up to a month after you have been bitten.
 Some people don't have any symptoms when they are in the early stages of Lyme disease.
 They may not even remember getting a tick bite.

-- Ticks are becoming more common in parts of the Atlantic provinces, southern B.C., Manitoba and Quebec.
-Given the weather conditions in the past winter with much insulating snow, it could lead to a bad tick season this summer.
+- Ticks are becoming more common in parts of the Atlantic provinces, southern B.C., Manitoba, Ontario and Quebec.